spartan782/ELK-stack-deployment-py/README.md

 Create a plugin that writes suricata eve.json to a kafka topic instead of disk.

 Create a script/software that can mimic the ability present in sec onion that lets you pivot to pcap files from kibana.

+#Scipt details and Notes

+This script makes multiple assumetions when installing software

+assumes when creating a bro cluster all bro workers will have the same specs as the brocontrol (bro manager) box.
+If this is not true you will need to manually configure your node.cfg which will be installed under the /opt/bro/etc directory.
+This includes capture interfaces, cpu's pinned. (with the exception that the manager will not pin any cores.)

+when creating a bro cluster the pinned cpu's are determined from the manager box.
+This means that if the architecture, number of CPU sockets (physical chips), CPU cores (# of cores in a physical socket), or Hyper threading is different in anyway than the manager box you will need to verify the pinned cpu portion of the node.cfg

+when installing bro/suricata/elasticsearch/kafka depending on what options are chosen a dynamic dessision will be made to install logstash with specified config files.
+These files will be located inside /etc/logstash/conf.d The nameing schema is (source)_(to)_(desination).
+For example a bro_kafka would mean this config tells logstash how to move bro logs into kafka.

+pf_ring is installed when ever an application requiring it has been choosen for installation.